The Who's musical equipment: Sound City and the invention of Hiwatt amplifiers

 John Entwistle traded in his Marshall Stacks in favour of Sound City at the beginning of 1967, and Townshend followed later that year.

 Around this time, Jimi Hendrix and his manager Chas Chandler approached Townshend asking for his opinion on amplification.
 He told them that he had stopped using Marshall as he thought Sound City were better.
 The Jimi Hendrix Experience subsequently started using Sound City rigs, but set them up together with their Marshall Stacks instead of replacing them.

-In late 1968 The Who approached Dallas Arbiter, the makers of Sound City, asking if their equipment could be modified slightly.
-This request was denied, but independent amp designer and manufacturer Dave Reeves, a former employee of Sound City, agreed and created customised Sound City L100 amplifiers under the name Hylight Electronics.
-This model was named the Hiwatt DR103, which would be modified in 1970 into the CP103 "Super Who 100" model which Townshend used almost exclusively for over a decade.
-In 1973 the updated DR103W model was created, which has been the central piece of equipment around which Townshend's various rigs were built for the next thirty years.
+In late 1968 The Who approached Sound City owner Dallas Arbiter with a request for Sound City amplifiers with slight modifications.
+Arbiter declined the request, but Dave Reeves, whose company Hylight Electronics had manufactured Sound City amplifiers, agreed and created customised Sound City L100 amplifiers.
+This model evolved into the Hiwatt CP103 (not to be confused with the standard Hiwatt DR103- a completely different tone circuit).
+In 1973, a DR103W model was created (a CP103 tone circuit with different panel layout).